edunnsigouin/cf-Dunnsigouin_etal_2025/README.md

 Finally change the project directory in cf-Dunnsigouin_etal_2025/config.py to your local project directory

-How to use the code
+Reproducing the paper figures
 -------------

-The code is split into five steps: 1) downloading, 2) preprocessing, 3) processing, 4) verifying and 5) plotting.
+The code is split into three steps: 1) downloading, 2) preprocessing, 3) processing, verifying and plotting

 1: Downloading